GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 `code-owners.config`:
 ```
   [codeOwners]
+    disabledBranch = refs/meta/config
     disabledBranch = ^refs/heads/stable-.*
 ```

+**TIP:** Consider disabling the code owners functionality for `refs/meta/config` branches, so that changes to the project configuration do not require code owner approvals.

 ### <a id="configureCodeOwnerApproval">4.
 Configure the label vote that should count as code owner approval